 David Dolata | Professor of Musicology | Area Coordinator of Music History Studies

 The Bulletin de la Société Française de Luth has referred to Florida International University Professor of Musicology David Dolata as a “gentleman de la Renaissance” for his activities as a performer and scholar.
-A native of Buffalo, New York, Dr. Dolata coordinates FIU’s Music History area, directs the Collegium Musicum, and is former Director of the School of Music.
-As a lutenist, he has appeared at such venues as the Glimmerglass Opera, the Florida Grand Opera, the Northwest Bach Festival, the Miami Bach Society, and on broadcasts and recordings for NPR, CBS, and BBC.
-With Il Furioso, which he co-directs with Victor Coelho, he has recorded Kapsberger’s 1623 Book of Arias and Battaglia d’amore: the Music of Bellerofonte Castaldi on the English label Toccata Classics.
-Their latest CD, George Frideric HANDEL, THE COMPLETE ‘ALLELUIA, AMEN’ ARIAS, HWV269–77 WITH MUSIC BY CHURCH, CROFT, PITTONI AND ANON features male sopranto Robert Crowe and organist and FIU Collegium Director Juvenal Correa-Salas.
-David Dolata appears on several other American and European recordings as well.
+A native of Buffalo, New York and long-time resident of Cincinnati, Ohio, Dr. Dolata coordinates the Music History area and is former Director of the FIU Herbert and Nicole Wertheim School of Music & Performing Arts.
+As a lutenist, he has appeared at such venues as the Glimmerglass Opera, the Florida Grand Opera, the Northwest Bach Festival, the Miami Bach Society, the New World Symphony, and on broadcasts and recordings for NPR, CBS, and BBC.
+With Il Furioso, which he co-directs with Victor Coelho, he has recorded Kapsberger’s 1623 Book of Arias, Battaglia d’amore: the Music of Bellerofonte Castaldi, and George Frideric Handel: the ‘Amen, Alleluia’ Arias on the English label Toccata Classics.
+He also appears on several other American and European recordings.

 Juvenal Correa-Salas | Early Opera, Accompanying, and Early Keyboards | Director of Collegium Musicum